bridgecrew-perf4/terraform-session-1/session_11/README.md

 * default
 ```

-On the names of our resources we use terraform.workspaces,
+On the names of our resources we use ${terraform.workspaces} interpolation sequence,

+main.tf,
 ```
 resource "aws_sqs_queue" "first_sqs" {
   name = "${terraform.workspace}-example-queque"
 }
 ```

 Since we are working on `default workspace` the output will come out like this,
 ```
 # aws_sqs_queue.first_sqs will be created
 + resource "aws_sqs_queue" "first_sqs" {